PTSD Treatment

 Has your involvement in frightening events that threatened your sense of safety left you feeling numb, shocked, on edge, or helpless?
 Have you begun avoiding people or places that remind you of your trauma?
 Perhaps you are struggling to connect with loved ones, finding it hard to trust others or even yourself.
 Or maybe you are triggered back into the very real experience of traumatic events by certain sights, sounds, smells, touches, or tastes.
 Perhaps these triggers make it frightening to venture out into the world.
 Have you experienced flashbacks, nightmares, panic attacks, or other startling and uncomfortable memories of your trauma?
 Have you turned to drugs, alcohol, or another means to numb yourself?
 Do you wish you could find a way to function in the world without fear and claim the life you want to have?

-Living through the aftereffects of trauma can be frightening, confusing, and deeply lonely experiences.
+Living through the aftereffects of trauma can be frightening, confusing, and deeply lonely.
 You may feel disconnected from the world around you one moment and highly triggered and on alert the next.
-Vacillating between intense emotions may have you avoiding activities you once enjoyed and disconnecting from the people you love.
-Depending on the nature of traumatic events, you may be experiencing feelings of shock, disbelief, fear, anger, sadness, grief, numbness, despair, worthlessness, guilt, shame, embarrassment, isolation, distrust, and more.
+Vacillating between intense emotions may lead you to avoid activities you once enjoyed and disconnect from the people you love.
+Depending on the nature of the traumatic events, you may be experiencing feelings of shock, disbelief, fear, anger, sadness, grief, numbness, despair, worthlessness, guilt, shame, embarrassment, isolation, distrust, and more.

 When Trauma Becomes Post Traumatic Stress Disorder (PTSD)

 Not everyone who experiences trauma will develop PTSD.
-Further information provided by Veteran’s Affairs suggests that roughly 10 percent of women and 4 percent of men will develop PTSD in their lifetimes and that roughly 8 million people will suffer from PTSD in a given year, which is only a small portion of those who have gone through a trauma.
-The chances of developing PTSD increase if you were directly exposed to trauma as a victim, a witness, or learned that loved ones were seriously hurt during traumatic events; your trauma experience was long-lasting or severe; you believed that you or a loved one was in danger; you had a severe physical reaction during the event; or you felt helpless and unable to help yourself or others.
-“Women, young people and those with a mental health disorder, a weak support system, or who experienced earlier trauma experiences are also more susceptible to developing PTSD,” according to U.S. Veteran’s Affairs statistics.
+Further information provided by Veterans Affairs suggests that roughly 10 percent of women and 4 percent of men will develop PTSD in their lifetimes and that roughly 8 million people will suffer from PTSD in a given year, which is only a small portion of those who have gone through trauma.
+The chances of developing PTSD increase if you were directly exposed to trauma as a victim or a witness, or learned that loved ones were seriously hurt during traumatic events; if your trauma experience was long-lasting or severe; if you believed that you or a loved one was in danger; if you had a severe physical reaction during the event; or if you felt helpless and unable to help yourself or others.
+“Women, young people, and those with a mental health disorder, a weak support system, or who experienced earlier trauma are also more susceptible to developing PTSD,” according to U.S. Veterans Affairs statistics.

 PTSD Treatment Can Help You Gain Control Of Your Life

-Many people with PTSD tend to avoid feelings, thoughts, and memories of their trauma as a way to cope, which is adaptive for a while, but eventually becomes problematic.
+Many people with PTSD tend to avoid feelings, thoughts, and memories of their trauma as a way to cope.
+This can be adaptive for a while but eventually becomes problematic.
 For example, addictions, dissociation, self-injury, suicide attempts, risk-taking behaviors, and venting anger are all common ways that people try to cope.
-These unhealthy coping mechanisms, however, will not resolve trauma and likely create more problems.
-While PTSD can have a considerable effect on your wellbeing, if you have the willingness to change the course of your life, there is hope for relief.
-Through working with a skilled, compassionate trauma therapist, you can experience improved functioning and gain control of your life.
+These unhealthy coping mechanisms, however, will not resolve trauma and often create additional problems.
+While PTSD can have a considerable effect on your well-being, if you are willing to change the course of your life, there is hope for relief.
+By working with a skilled, compassionate trauma therapist, you can improve your functioning and regain a sense of control.

-Throughout our work together, I’ll facilitate the integration of trauma information; however, the goal is not for you to re-experience the trauma.
-Rather, we’ll acknowledge the trauma related thoughts and feelings.
-Throughout the process, you can better understand your experience and develop a deeper self-understanding.
-With increased awareness of yourself and your situation, you can begin to view yourself through a different lens and see yourself as a more empowered and resilient person with new, effective ways of coping.
-I’ll encourage you to implement new behaviors, set goals for the future, and enact ways to accomplish your goals.
+Throughout our work together, I will facilitate the integration of trauma-related information; however, the goal is not for you to re-experience the trauma.
+Rather, we will acknowledge and process trauma-related thoughts and feelings.
+As the process unfolds, you can develop a deeper understanding of yourself and your experiences.
+With increased awareness, you may begin to see yourself through a different lens—one that recognizes your resilience, strength, and capacity for growth.
+I will encourage you to implement new behaviors, set meaningful goals, and take practical steps toward achieving them.

-Regardless of what you experienced or how long ago your trauma occurred, you can find relief from your symptoms and possibly heal from your trauma.
-PTSD treatment can help to change the course of your life.
-Under the guidance of an experienced therapist with a cognitive, holistic approach to healing, you can better understand and address your issues.
-You can learn healthy ways to cope, manage symptoms, challenge negative thoughts, and begin feeling better while functioning with more ease in the world.
+Regardless of what you experienced or how long ago your trauma occurred, relief is possible.
+PTSD treatment can truly change the course of your life.
+With the guidance of an experienced therapist who takes a cognitive and holistic approach to healing, you can better understand and address your challenges.
+You can learn healthy coping strategies, manage symptoms more effectively, challenge negative thoughts, and begin to function with greater ease and confidence in your daily life.

 I’m afraid that talking about my trauma will be like opening Pandora’s box and I’ll totally melt down.